 According to Pettit, in order to achieve such an environment within society in which governmental decisions can be contested, deliberation is needed (2003, p.153).
 Republicans are therefore predominantly focused on the freedom and sovereignty of society and participation in the political process.
 Without participating in the political process, there is no way to be a full member of the political community.
 Participation must be understood as more than just going to vote once every four years in this case.
 In contrast, republicans regard participation as participating in the public sphere, subordinating egoistic concerns to the public good and trying to achieve the common good together with the other members of society (Held, 2006, p.
 43; Heysse, Rummens & Tinnevelt, 2007, p.25).

 Republicans believe that, in deliberating about the common good, all participants eventually will agree on the best terms for the common good.
 Their argument is that when people will focus on the common will (instead of the will of all people), they all will come to the same conclusion about what is best for the common good (Boucher, 2009, p.275).
 Rousseau makes this distinction between the common will and the will of all too, in calling them the volonté générale and the volonté de tous (Heysse, Rummens & Tinnevelt, 2007, p.26).
-In conclusion, republicanis believe that when deliberating properly, eventually all people will agree on what is best for the common good.
+In conclusion, republicans believe that when deliberating properly, eventually all people will agree on what is best for the common good.

 The liberal conception of democracy is quite the opposite.
 The liberal version of democracy is grounded in the historical belief that the powers of different institutions like the Church and “despotic monarchies should be restricted in order to be able to guarantee core beliefs like toleration, freedom and reason” (Held, 2006, p.
 59).
 For liberals the rule of law is ontologically prior to the rule of men.
 Only in this way people can be protected from arbitrary subordination by the state.
 This conception, thus, is more focused on a negative idea of liberty, protecting the freedom of individuals by limiting certain restrictive powers of people and institutions (Habermas, 1998, p.241).
 However, liberals also believe that within that governmental framework of rules and laws, people should be free to pursue their own interests (Heysse, Rummens & Tinnevelt, 2007, p.25).
 From this perspective, the liberal conception of democracy is based on modernity, which means that it assumes people to be autonomous and independent from others.
 The republican theory of democracy is based on the ancient idea of democracy, focusing more on deliberation and shared values between people.